LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 ![](/uploads/calls and resolution.jpg)

-Speculation/debate/specialist knowledge = not a good case
+* There were few website sessions for this service compared to other services (particularly waste) which suggests that people are more inclined to phone
+* There are some use cases in triaging calls and payments (which would require more robust integrations).
+More feasible solutions may include user updates via AI-based SMS

 Is it right to bundle them together? very different services and user journeys captured under that with different teams

 Customer data handled by systems other than the CRM

 Different demographics across two council areas

-Few website sessions compared to other services (esp waste) - suggests that people inclined to pick up the phone

-Some use cases in triaging, payments (depending on more robust integrations), more significant would be for updates via AI based SMS

 ## Next Steps